-If the requested absence is approved, Dr. Schwartz will notify the Foundations and course director and the student's Small Group Advisor.
+If the requested absence is approved, Dr. Schwartz will notify the Foundations director and the student's Small Group Advisor.

-Any required sessions, academic assignments, etc. that are missed must be fulfilled to the satisfaction of the course and Foundations director and the appropriate Dean.
-Within reason, course directors will assist students to complete all work missed during excused absences, as deemed necessary by the director of the course.
-If an excused absence does not allow for the missed work to be made up before the end of the course or phase, the student may be assigned a grade of "Incomplete" until the work is completed.
+Any required sessions or assignments that are missed must be fulfilled to the satisfaction of the course and Foundations director and the appropriate Dean.
+Within reason, course directors will assist students to complete all work missed during approved absences, as they deem necessary.
+If an approved absence does not allow for the missed work to be made up before the end of the course or phase, the student may be assigned a grade of "Incomplete" until the work is completed.
 If the student is unable to complete the missed work in a timely manner, as determined by the course director, the grade may be converted to "Withdrawal".
 The designation of "Withdrawal" would require the student to repeat the course.

-Repeated unexcused absences during the Foundations Phase will be considered a professionalism concern and will be brought to the attention of the Progress and Promotions (P&P) committee.
-If a student has three or more unexcused absences, referral to the P&P committee could result in a letter of concern, warning, probation, or other ramifications as the committee deems appropriate.
+Repeated unapproved absences during the Foundations phase will be considered a professionalism concern and will be brought to the attention of the Progress and Promotions (P&P) committee.
+If a student has three or more unapproved absences, referral to the P&P committee could result in a letter of concern, warning, probation, or other ramifications as the committee deems appropriate.